Exam Pattern, Pass Score, Results- Prometric DHA DOH HAAD MOH NHRA EMREE SDLE QCHP OMSB

 Maintaining an active registration avoids the need for re-assessment/ re-examination.
 Providing there is no discontinuity in clinical practice the Registration can be renewed within three (3) months of its expiry date or within three (3) months post the cancellation of the professional license.

-All regulatory authorities DOH/HAAD, Dubai Health Authority and Ministry of Health have a unified entry examination conducted by College of Medicine and Health Sciences, UAE University
+The EMREE exam should be attended and passed if you would like to be admitted to a postgraduate training program at the Department of Health (DOH), Dubai health authority (DHA) or Ministry of Health (MOH), UAE.
+All regulatory authorities DOH/HAAD, Dubai Health Authority and Ministry of Health have a unified entrance exam conducted by College of Medicine and Health Sciences, UAE University.

 Registration for the exam must be completed online.
 Every applicant will receive an acknowledgement and a reference number to be used in all communications regarding examination registration processes.
 Applicants will only be allowed to register for ONE examination at a time.